badgateway/tt-api/README.md

 <br>

 ### Setting Up The Database
 Create a mysql database for this project.
 We're using "tt" as an identifier here often, shortform for "time tracking".
+Set the database user password `your_password` to your own appropriate password.
 ```
 mysql> CREATE DATABASE tt;
 mysql> CREATE USER 'tt' IDENTIFIED BY 'your_password';